This is our review of the Best Electric Guitar Starter Kit.

 Squire provides budget versions of Fender guitars.
 Squire has the rights to use the real Fender Strat specifications.

 So, although you won’t be getting the hardware and perks of the authentic Fender Strat.
 You’ll still be guaranteed the outstanding build quality and blueprint of a real Fender guitar.
 This in itself is why Squire is the most popular entry guitar in today’s market.

 “If you’re looking to take the guitar seriously, then this Fender Squire guitar is hands down your best choice”

-Authority Guitar have a more thorough review on the Fender Frontman 10G Electric Guitar Amplifier here if you’re interested?
+Authority Guitar has a thorough review on the Fender Frontman 10G Electric Guitar Amp within our Best Mini Guitar Amp article if you’re interested?
 See no. 7 in our 12 Best Low Priced Reliable Mini Amps.

 With an added FREE 3 month Fender play lessons, you can’t go wrong.
 What a superb package to start your journey with.

 Stratocaster Electric Guitar/ Squier Frontman 10G Amplifier/ Padded Gig Bag/ 10′ Instrument Cable/ Fender Guitar Strap/ Fender Guitar Picks/ Free 3-Month Fender Play Subscription

 - Comes In Black, Blue, Natural, Pink, Red & Sunburst

 - Free Gig Bag

 If you are looking for the ideal ‘straight outta the box’ gift for a budding guitarist, then the Lyx Pro guitar pack is an easy option.